By oneself indeed is evil done and by oneself is one defiled...

 The old saying goes: First impressions are lasting impressions.
 Now that he was there, Klueggermann realized that he had only been able to avoid traveling to Africa all these years.

 He had wasted no time getting to the hotel and was more than slightly dismayed to learn that the rooms had no windows, let alone air conditioning.
-His intention had been to walk for a thirty minutes or so before starting the half mile from the airport concourse to the hotel lobby on Lido beach, just a short stroll to stretch his legs and get the circulation going again after the flight, but he had promptly changed his mind once he stepped off of the plane and was immediately struck by the smell of the place.
+His intention had been to walk for about thirty minutes or so before starting the half mile from the airport concourse to the hotel lobby on Lido beach, just a short stroll to stretch his legs and get the circulation going again after the flight, but he had promptly changed his mind once he stepped off of the plane and was immediately struck by the smell of the place.

 A deeply rich and organic scent, decay and feces being the first words that came to mind, made more potent by the oppressive humidity.